 Every single bite of food I had was magnificent, and that even goes for the buffet selections at breakfast and casual dining at lunch.
 One of the biggest perks for guests who enjoy adult beverages is the use of premium liquor.
 You really can’t go to Mexico and not have a margarita!

-Activities, such as kayaking, snorkeling and bicycle tours, are also included with your stay, and that goes for the Grand Kid’s Club, too.
+Activities, such as kayaking, snorkeling and bicycle tours, are also included with your stay, and that applies to the Grand Kid’s Club, too.
 The Grand Velas Kid’s Club is open every day from 9:00 am to 10:45 pm for children 5-12.
 Service after 11:05 PM is charged as babysitting.
 For kids 13-18, the Teen’s Club is open from 11 am-12:00 pm daily.

 I really could go on and on about Grand Velas Riviera Maya, but I encourage you to check out their website and see everything included for yourself.
-Grand Velas Riviera Maya is a real luxury all-inclusive with impeccable service, spectacular food, and comfy accommodations in a completely gorgeous setting…. all-inclusive vacations don’t get much better than this!
+Grand Velas Riviera Maya is a real luxury all-inclusive with impeccable service, spectacular food, and comfy accommodations in an utterly gorgeous setting…. all-inclusive vacations don’t get much better than this!

 Special thanks to Grand Velas Riviera Maya for hosting my stay.
 All opinions are my own.